How Leaders Must Ensure High-Performing Team Success

 To keep up and stay successful, organizations must embrace and understand the role of leadership at every level.
 While responsibility falls on the entire team to create and maintain their most productive work environment, action starts with leadership.

 In every high-performing team, no matter the talents and performance of individual team members, there are essential areas that leaders must focus on to empower effective collaboration in today's agile market.
-These focus points include the three pillars of high-performing teams: Purpose, Clarity, and Psychological Safety.
+These focus points include the high-performing teams: Purpose, Clarity, and Psychological Safety.

 United by Purpose and Clarity